10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 Final Tips for Parents Choosing a Primary School

-• Clarify your priorities: Decide what matters most – academic focus, sport, arts, faith, language, co-ed vs single-sex, inclusivity, location or budget.
+• Clarify your priorities: Decide what matters most to your family, such as location, budget, language, sport, academics, arts, faith, inclusivity, transport, aftercare or school culture.

-• Visit the schools: Attend open days or book tours.
-Look at classroom atmosphere, playground safety, bathrooms, libraries, labs and sports facilities.
+• Visit the schools: Attend open days or book tours where possible.
+Look at classrooms, playgrounds, bathrooms, libraries, sports spaces and how staff interact with learners.